lorforlinux/docs.beagleboard.io/boards/pocketbeagle-2/02-quick-start.rst

    Flashing done

-Your microSD card is now ready to boot the PocketBeagle 2.
+Your microSD card is now ready to boot PocketBeagle 2.

 Methods of operation
 *********************